 IDA user instructions

-The IDA service will be renewed during spring 2018, which means that projects and users will be migrated to the renewed service.
+The IDA service will be renewed during summer 2018.
+Projects and users will be migrated from the old IDA to the renewed service.
 These user instructions apply for the current IDA service and its user interfaces.
-We don't recommend creating new metadata in the current IDA service, since managing metadata will be done differently in the new services supporting digital preservation launched mid-2018.
-More information about the renewal of the IDA service.
+We don't recommend creating new metadata in the old IDA service, since managing metadata will be done differently in the new services supporting digital preservation launched mid-2018.
+More information about the IDA service renewal.

-The remainder of this web page applies to the current version of IDA which will be soon replaced, for those who still need to use the current service.
+The remainder of this web page applies to the old version of IDA which will be soon replaced, for those who still need to use the old service.

 When access rights to IDA are granted the user gets a CSC user name, CSC password and an IDA password.
 If the user already had a CSC user name then no new CSC user name or CSC passwords are created.
 The same CSC user name is used in all services but the password is service specific.